ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>A chance of showers and thunderstorms before 3pm, then a chance of showers and thunderstorms.
 Partly sunny.
 High near 76,
          with temperatures falling to around 74 in the afternoon.
-South wind around 16 mph, with gusts as high as 29 mph.
+South wind 8 to 15 mph, with gusts as high as 28 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">